 Is Accepting a Match and Making a Gift a Mandatory part of the Gift Coordinator Role?

 No, it isn’t mandatory.
 In the past, YCSAB required GCs (formerly known as Donation Coordinators) to make one gift per month, unless they were on a break, but we no longer have that quota.
 Allowing you the freedom to decide if and when you make a gift for a family in need feels more aligned with our project value of self-determination.
 YOU are the expert in your life and YOU know when you have the time and energy to invest in making a baby gift.
-The GC role has many opportunities to contribute to the gift making process, like collecting and preparing donations, promoting YCSAB, participating in Mini-Blitzes et cetera.
-We are confident you will find a way to contribute to reducing our wait list of 200+ Manitoba families in need.
+The GC role has many opportunities to contribute to the gift making process, like collecting and preparing donations, promoting YCSAB, sorting items at our St. Anne’s storage units, participating in Mini-Blitzes et cetera.
+We are confident you will find a way to contribute to reducing our wait list of Manitoba families in need.

-If I accept a Match and Make a Gift, do I have to Deliver the Gift to the Gift Applicant?
+If I accept a Match and Make a Gift, do I have to Deliver the Gift to the Gift Applicant myself?

 No, you don’t have to deliver gifts unless you want to.
 If you have a desire to accept a match and create a gift for a specific family in need, but aren’t able to deliver the gift yourself, simply write a post in ‘YCSAB Volunteers’ FB group requesting the help of a Delivery Coordinator.
 We know some volunteers prefer to work only from home, so if leaving your home to deliver a gift does not suit your availability then our Delivery Coordinators are happy to accommodate you and deliver your gift.
 Many start volunteering with YCSAB just so they can deliver gifts to Gift Applicants, so please be sure to ask for their help.